oiraqi/cybersecurity/Challenge3.md

   ```

 ### Sample Code / Skeleton
 Use this [code](https://git.netfilter.org/libnetfilter_queue/tree/examples/nf-queue.c) as your starting point.
-Analyze it, prune it and modify it to build your HDPLS.
+Analyze it, prune it and modify it to build your HDLPS.

 ## Deliverables
 One zip file containing: